RogerioTostes/RogerioTostes/README.md

 ### This is my Github!

 - ⭐ I'm Rogério Tostes.
 - 💻 I am dotnet(dotnet Core) Developer.
-- 💻 I am Fullstack / Backend developer.
-- 📚 I'm studying Data Science.
+- 📚 I'm studying Cloud AWS.

-Currently I work with maintenance and improvements in legacy systems in Vb.Net, I develop applications in Asp Net Core with Vue Js.
-I also have experience with MultiThread systems and communication between applications via Sockets, Microsoft tools such as ServiceBus and services in Azure.
-I study Vue js, Node js, React Native and do a Data Science BootCamp.
-I've worked in several areas as an instructor, developer, maintenance technician, support also in the infrastructure part.
+Currently I work with .NET Core and AWS I develop and design corporate solutions on AWS, using its infrastructure, part of the back-end I work with ORMs like Entity, Dapper.
+I have knowledge of Swagger, messaging like Kafka, Cloud architecture patterns and models and projects like DDD, SOLID and Clean Architecture.
+Database SqlServer and MYSql, versioning with Git.

 # Statistics
 <center>